d-milisits/aactiv/README.md

-# About react-news
+# About AACTIV

 **Version 1.3.1**

 Web-scraped for extensive exercise information using BeautifulSoup & stored in a SQLite database to be returned to users filted through a preference-based algorithm.
-Ability to create an account, login/authenticate & manage your favorites with ease.
+Ability to create an account, login/authenticate & manage your uniquely generated favorites with ease.

 ## How to run locally